 Secondly, make sure your Anthurium Radicans is planted in well-draining soil.
 This will prevent root rot and other fungal diseases from infecting your plant.

-You can use potting soil mixed with perlite or coarse sand for better drainage.
 Care Tip: Make sure you don’t overwater your Anthurium Radicans as this can also cause root rot.

 Water only when the top inch of soil feels dry to the touch.
 Thirdly, maintain high humidity levels around your Anthurium Radicans by misting its leaves regularly or placing a tray of water near it (but not touching the pot).

-This will help prevent spider mites and other pests from infesting your plant.
 Care Tip: If you live in an area with low humidity levels, consider investing in a humidifier or placing pebble trays filled with water around your plant.

 Fertilize your Anthurium Radicans every two months during its growing season (spring and summer).
 Use a balanced fertilizer specifically made for houseplants and follow package instructions carefully.